f-hader/SimCATS/README.md

 # SimCATS

-Simulation of CSDs for Automated Tuning Solutions (`SimCATS`) is a python framework for simulating charge stability diagrams (CSDs) typically measured during the tuning process of qubits.
+Simulation of CSDs for Automated Tuning Solutions (`SimCATS`) is a Python framework for simulating charge stability diagrams (CSDs) typically measured during the tuning process of qubits.

 ## Installation

-The framework supports python versions 3.7 - 3.11 and can be installed with pip:
+The framework supports Python versions 3.7 - 3.11 and installs via pip:
 ```
 pip install simcats
 ```